Rayna Hata

 RaynaImage.jpg

-I am a Ph.D. student at The Robotics Institute at Carnegie Mellon University focusing on Accessibility and Human-Robot Interactions (HRI).
-I am advised by Professor Aaron Steinfeld and am part of the Transportation, Bots, and Disability Lab.
+Hi!
+I’m Rayna, a Ph.D. candidate at the Robotics Institute at Carnegie Mellon University.
+I work on accessibility and human-robot interaction (HRI), and I’m advised by Professor Aaron Steinfeld in the Transportation, Bots, and Disability Lab.

 I graduated from Colby College in 2023 with a B.A. in Computer Science and Japanese.
-At Colby, I worked under Professor Stacy Doore on robotic guide dogs for the blind.
-Outside of academics, I was on the varsity swim team and the club rugby team.
+While there, I worked with Professor Stacy Doore on robotic guide dogs for blind users.
+Outside of research, I spent a lot of time in the pool as a varsity swimmer and also played club rugby.

 news